beckym223/manual_work/E6_long_edited.md

-contract is entered, and those stemming from developments to which no basis could be found for assigning probabilities. l I take the threefold categorization from the summary of wage contracting literature by Robert Flanagan (1984).
-See also Costas Azariadis and Joseph Stiglitz (1983).
+contract is entered, and those stemming from developments to which no basis could be found for assigning probabilities.
-2See Martin Baily (1974), Azariadis (1975), Donald
-Gordon (1974), Sanford Grossman and Oliver Hart
-(1981) and Bengt Holmstrom (1983).
-3See Benjamin Klein (1984), Klein, Robert Crawford, and Armen Alchian (1978), David Mayer and Richard Thaler (1979), Michael Wachter and Oliver Williamson (1978).
-4See Carl Shapiro and Stiglitz (1984), Edward Lazear (1981), and Janet Yellen (1984).
-5In some of the efficiency wage models, the firm attempts to pay more than the going wage, creating a penalty for workers who shirk and are fired.
-When all firms do this, aggregate unemployment is created and a shirking penalty still exists.
-No implicit contracts are needed.
-Both Victor Goldberg (1982) and Lazear, how- ever, postulate a positively shaped earnings profile (new workers earn less than their marginal product) as a way  of getting employees to post a performance bond thereby creating shirking penalties.
-This version does require implicit contracts enforced on the firm by fear of rep- utation loss.

 ### ---Economics-1985-0-06.txt---